Data File Compare

 //* *******************************************************************

-//* STEP 3, Execute the compare program.
+//* STEP 2 of 2, Execute the compare program.

 //* Note: when a difference occurs the information will be written to